Chase-William/ASA-Automation/README.md

 1. Use default to level tank dino health
 2. Use keystroke `A` to afk spam craft
-3. Use kstroke `E` to afk spam heal carnivore by feeding raw meat
+3. Use keystroke `E` to afk spam heal carnivore by feeding raw meat
+4. Use keystroke `T` to afk feed a baby dinosaur

 | Interruptable & Resumable By |
 | --- |